stevekerrison/cloudcount/README.md

 cloudcount
 ==========

-A bookmarklet to count how many times cloud is mentioned in the body of a web page, because every loves cloud.
+A bookmarklet to count how many times cloud is mentioned in the body of a web page, because everybody loves cloud.

 Demonstration: http://stevekerrison.com/cloudcount.html